kubra-turkoglu/iOS-Programming-with-Swift--academy.patika.dev/README.md

-# IOS Programming with Swift- academy.patika.dev
+# iOS Programming with Swift- academy.patika.dev

   All projects were stored in this repo throughout the training.